patricktrainer/patricktrainer.github.io/content/posts/Some-SQL-Tricks-of-an-Application-DBA-Haki-Benita.md

 customer_id int NOT NULL
 );
 ```
-The schema defines different types of constraints such as "not null" and unique constraints.To set a baseline, start by adding foreign keys to the `sale` table, and then load some data into it:
+The schema defines different types of constraints such as "not null" and unique constraints.
+To set a baseline, start by adding foreign keys to the `sale` table, and then load some data into it:
 ```
 db=# ALTER TABLE sale ADD CONSTRAINT sale_product_fk db-# FOREIGN KEY (product_id) REFERENCES product(id);